-According to a study by Financial Engines and Aon Hewitt, more than 60% of people who selected a TDF in their retirement account have also selected other funds.
-3. In these cases, the TDFs are not being used in the manner for which they were created.
+According to a study by Financial Engines and Aon Hewitt, more than 60% of people who selected a TDF in their retirement account have also selected other funds.3 In these cases, the TDFs are not being used in the intended manner.
 Therefore, they are not providing the most value to the investor.

 The Better Alternative to Target Date Funds

-But even assuming you have selected the correct TDF (one that corresponds closely with your ideal retirement age), and you haven’t “tainted” the benefits of the TDF by mixing in a few other random funds on the side, there are still downsides to using a TDF as your retirement strategy:
+Let’s assume you have selected the correct TDF (one that corresponds with your ideal retirement age), and you haven’t “tainted” the benefits of the TDF by mixing in a few other random funds on the side.
+There are still downsides to using a TDF as your retirement strategy:

 |Target Date Fund||Recommended Alternative|